30 BEAUTIFUL Banff Lakes You Have To Visit

 Freezing in Chephren Lake in July

 Chephren Lake sits at the base of Mount Chephren and requires a short hike to get to from Waterfowl Lakes Campground, but this lake is so worth the hike!
 Since you have to hike 7 km and 80 meters, not many people venture out to it, meaning it is super quiet.
 Once you arrive at the lake, you’ll be met with yet another picture-perfect glacial lake.
-I would allow at least a 2-hour stop to do this hike and actually enjoy Chephren Lake.
+I would allow at least a 2-hour stop to complete this short hike and actually enjoy Chephren Lake.

 The hike is pretty mild up to the lake so we’ve been debating carrying our inflatable paddle boards up in backpacks to Chephren Lake; I’ll update you if we make the trek with the boards!